platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 1. Your browser asks the DNS root servers for `example.com`'s DNS record.
-   The DNS root server responds with the CNAME for `main-def456-abc123.eu-2.platformsh.site`, which itself resolves to the A record (IP address) `192.0.2.1`.
+   The DNS root server responds with the CNAME for `main-def456-abc123.eu-2.platformsh.site`, which itself resolves to an A record with an IP address, for example `192.0.2.1`.
-2. Your browser sends a request to `192.0.2.1` for domain `example.com`.
+2. Your browser sends a request to `192.0.2.1` for the domain `example.com`.
 3. Your router responds with an HTTP 301 redirect to `www.example.com`.
 4. Your browser looks up `www.example.com` and, as in step 1, receives an alias for `main-def456-abc123.eu-2.platformsh.site`, which resolves to the IP address `192.0.2.1`.
 5. Your browser sends a request to `192.0.2.1` for the domain `www.example.com`.